plasma-umass/coverup/README.md

 This is an early release of CoverUp.
 Please enjoy it, and pardon any disruptions as we work to improve it.
 We welcome bug reports, experience reports, and feature requests (please [open an issue](https://github.com/plasma-umass/coverup/issues/new)).

-## Acknowledgements
-This material is based upon work supported by the National Science Foundation under Grant No. 1955610.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.